mktung/the-pipe-strip/transcripts/transcript.md

-This is a transcript of the Pipe Strip Analysis Video (PSAV) as it "should" be.
-Many imperfections in Barrymore's speech are ignored (e.g. stuttering over the word "epistemological").

 This transcript heavily abuses commas, and mainly uses them to indicate pauses in Barrymore's speech pattern.
 To simplify the formatting, the use of colons, semicolons, em dashes, and parantheses is limited.
 Incomplete sentences are